Solar in Long Beach, CA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Long Beach, CA?

-The average cost of a 6kW solar panel system in Long Beach is approximately $17,460 before incentives ($2.91/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,222.
-California NEM 3.0 net billing; SGIP battery rebates up to $1,000/kWh.
+The average cost of a 6kW solar panel system in Long Beach is approximately $17,460 before local or state incentives ($2.91/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+California NEM 3.0 net billing; SGIP battery rebates up to $1,000/kWh

 How many peak sun hours does Long Beach get?